 Why Choose This Free Self-Guided Hamburg Walking Tour?

-This free self-guided Hamburg walking tour itinerary is perfect if you are short on time and trying to save some money.
-With our free map, you can follow the route quite easily without having to hire an expensive guide for the day.
-The tour will take you past the cityâs major attractions, landmark public buildings, places of worship, cultural venues, restaurants, and cafes.
-Youâll also learn a few lesser-known facts about Hamburg along the way.
+The tour will take you past the city’s major attractions, landmark public buildings, places of worship, cultural venues, restaurants, and cafes.
+You’ll also learn a few lesser-known facts about Hamburg along the way.

 The tour will take you through the center of Hamburg, principally focusing on the attraction studded areas of the Old Town and the UNESCO World Heritage Speicherstadt warehouse district.